GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 Sales organisation:

-• Sales Managers (2-4) — each managing a team of 5-8 AEs, segmented by deal size, vertical, or geography.
+- Sales Managers (2-4) — each managing 5-8 AEs, segmented by deal size, vertical, or geography.

-• AE Team (10-25) — segmented into SMB, mid-market, and enterprise tiers, each with its own sales motion, deal cycle, and quota.
+- AE Team (10-25) — segmented into SMB, mid-market, and enterprise tiers with their own motions and quotas.

-• SDR Team (8-15) — segmented to align with AE segments.
-Inbound SDRs handle marketing-qualified leads.
-Outbound SDRs prospect into target accounts.
+- SDR Team (8-15) — aligned to AE segments; inbound SDRs handle MQLs, outbound SDRs prospect into target accounts.

-• Sales Engineers (2-4) — technical specialists who support complex deals with product demos, proof-of-concept deployments, and technical validation.
+- Sales Engineers (2-4) — technical specialists supporting demos, POC deployments, and validation.

 Marketing organisation:

-• Demand Generation (2-4) — paid media, webinars, events, and conversion optimisation.
+- Demand Generation (2-4) — paid media, webinars, events, conversion optimisation.

-• Content Marketing (2-3) — blog content, thought leadership, SEO, and organic growth.
+- Content Marketing (2-3) — blog content, thought leadership, SEO, organic growth.

-• Product Marketing (1-3) — positioning, messaging, competitive intelligence, launch management, and sales enablement content.
+- Product Marketing (1-3) — positioning, messaging, competitive intelligence, launch and enablement.

-• Marketing Operations (1-2) — marketing automation, lead scoring, attribution, and data management.
+- Marketing Operations (1-2) — marketing automation, lead scoring, attribution, data management.

 Revenue Operations:

-• Sales Operations Analyst — focused on sales process, pipeline analytics, and forecasting.
+- Sales Operations Analyst — owns sales process, pipeline analytics, and forecasting.

-• Marketing Operations Analyst — focused on marketing automation, attribution, and campaign analytics.
+- Marketing Operations Analyst — owns marketing automation, attribution, and campaign analytics.

-• Systems Administrator — manages the tech stack: CRM, marketing automation, sales engagement platform, BI tools, and integrations.
+- Systems Administrator — manages the CRM, marketing automation, sales engagement, BI tools, and integrations.

 Key Characteristics